Editor’s Note: This post has been updated with new links and fresh content.

 Unlike Google, which separates organic search results from PPC ads visually, the App Store algorithm includes metrics from installs attributed to ads for their Top Charts.

-As the old idiom goes: “A rising tide lifts all ships.”
-So make sure that your organic efforts are also capitalizing on these paid-for boosts in ranking.
+As the old saying goes, “a rising tide lifts all boats.”
+So make sure that your organic efforts are also capitalizing on the boosts in ranking you’re paying for.

 4. It’s Where The Money Is